nuxeo-sandbox/nuxeo-kibana-demo/README.md

 Note: starting with version 6.3, Kibana includes X-Pack by default whereas the embdedded ElasticSearch server that Nuxeo uses does not.
 So this project now installs the "oss" version of Kibana, which doesn't include X-Pack.

+# Requirements

+* An EC2 instance created using the template from https://github.com/nuxeo/presales-vmdemo/tree/master/AWS-templates
+* Certbot for HTTPS, which should have been installed by the above

 # Install

 ### Clone this GitHub repository